egomezsumma/bootcamp-workshop/Module-03/README.md

 In this module we will add authentication using the [Passport.js library](http://passportjs.org/).

-Before we start, run on the Module-03
+Before we start, `cd` to the Module-03 dir and run on the Module-03

     npm install